jovialcore/cake-cloudinary/plugins/CakeCloudinary/README.md

-# CloudinaryDemo plugin for CakePHP
+# CakeCloudinary plugin for CakePHP

 ## Installation